 PFRS 10 replaces the portion of PAS 27, Consolidated and Separate Financial Statements, that addresses the accounting for consolidated financial statements.
 It also includes the issues raised in SIC 12, Consolidation - Special Purpose Entities.
 PFRS 10 establishes a single control model that applies to all entities including special purpose entities.
 The changes introduced by PFRS 10 will require management to exercise significant judgment to determine which entities are controlled, and therefore, are required to be consolidated by a parent, compared with the requirements that were in PAS 27.
-The adoption of PFRS 10 will have no impact on the Parent Company's financial position or performance.
+The adoption of PFRS 10 does not have any significant impact to the Parent Company based on the assessment performed.
+The Parent Company assessed that it controls the Subsidiary in accordance with PFRS10.

-PFRS 11, Joint Arrangements
+• PFRS 11, Joint Arrangements

-PFRS 11 replaces PAS 31, Interest in Joint Venture and SIC-13, Jointly-controlled Entities - Non-monetary Contributions by Venturers.
+PFRS 11 replaces PAS 31, Interests in Joint Ventures, and SIC 13, Jointly Controlled Entities - Non-Monetary Contributions by Venturers.
 PFRS 11 removes the option to account for jointly controlled entities (JCEs) using proportionate consolidation.
 Instead, JCEs that meet the definition of a joint venture must be accounted for using the equity method.
-The adoption of PFRS 11 will have no impact on the Parent Company's financial position or performance.
+The application of PFRS 11 has no impact on the Company since there are no jointly controlled entities that are accounted for under the proportionate consolidation method.

-PFRS 12, Disclosure of Interests in Other Entities
+• PFRS 12, Disclosure of Interests in Other Entities